 In-person training and discussion

-At our AdaCamp unconferences, Impostor Syndrome is so popular that we have ramped up our coverage of it every year.
-We ran one session on Impostor Syndrome at AdaCamp Melbourne, five sessions at AdaCamp DC, and a conference-wide opening session at AdaCamp San Francisco.
-We will continue to run Impostor Syndrome training at future AdaCamps.
-To learn about the next AdaCamp, subscribe to our mailing list, blog, or social media accounts.
+At our AdaCamp unconferences, Impostor Syndrome was so popular that we ramped up our coverage of it every year.
+We ran one session on Impostor Syndrome at AdaCamp Melbourne, five sessions at AdaCamp DC, and conference-wide opening sessions at AdaCamps in San Francisco, Portland, Berlin, Bangalore and Montreal.

 Ada Initiative advisor Leigh Honeywell created a values exercise to combat Impostor Syndrome, which we used at AdaCamp San Francisco.
 Leigh’s exercise is based on Miyake et al’s finding that writing about one’s values helps combat stereotype threat.
 Participants identify five values that are important to them, and write about one value.
 The worksheet also asks them to describe a time when they were asked for advice or treated as an expert.
 With this short simple exercise, students are primed for a more realistic, positive assessment of their own ability and achievements.